Ria Shekhawat

 She/Her

 Ria is the founding director of Spark Music and a Registered Music Therapist (RMT) accredited by the Australian Music Therapy Association.
+She has a Bachelor of Music, in Vocal Contemporary Performance (Australian Institute of Music) as well as a Master of Creative Music Therapy with Distinction (WSU 2019).
 She is the current secretary of the NSW/ACT Branch of the AMTA and an active member of the wider Music Therapy community.
-She has a Bachelor of Music, majoring in Vocal Contemporary Performance (Australian Institute of Music) as well as a Master of Creative Music Therapy with Distinction (WSU).
-Ria was named on the Dean’s Merit list in 2018 and 2019 at WSU.
-She also has over 8 years experience as a vocal teacher.
+Ria has 10 years experience as a vocal teacher

 • Children and adults with disabilities